awsdocs/aws-doc-sdk-examples/.tools/test/DEPLOYMENT.md

 ## Option 1.
 Using `deploy.py`

 The [deploy.py](stacks/deploy.py) script is the primary method for deploying the infrastructure stacks.
+It exists in order to facilitate stack deployments to an infinite number of AWS accounts, without requiring the user to fetch new tokens and set new variables for each deployment.

 ### Deployment types
 The script handles three types of deployments: